 So what’s the difference between meteors, meteoroids and meteorites?
 It turns out that it’s all about their location:

-- Meteoroids are still up in the sky.
+- Meteoroids are far up in the sky.

-- Meteors fall to Earth and flash light when they break down in the atmosphere.
+- Meteors are falling down to Earth streaking light when they break down in the atmosphere.

 1 Meteoroids are still up in outer space

 In terms of location, meteoroids are way out in our solar system.
 These stony or metallic debris travel through outer space – some directed to Earth.
 Meteoroids are smaller than asteroids and contain less water and ice than comets.

 Because meteoroids are in the solar system, they can interfere with spacecraft operations.
 This is why NASA’s Meteoroid Environment Office (MEO) considers the risk of meteoroids beyond Earth’s orbit.